-The HSS generates an authentication vector with AMF separation bit = 1.
-The HSS then transforms this authentication vector into a new authentication vector by computing (CK', IK') = F(CK, IK, < access network identity>) where F is a key derivation function.
+Upon receiving from the 3GPP AAA server an indication that the authentication vector is for EAP-AKA' as defined in [23], the HSS generates an authentication vector with AMF separation bit = 1.
+The HSS then transforms this authentication vector into a new authentication vector by computing (CK', IK') = F(CK, IK, <access network identity>) where F is a key derivation function.
 The HSS then sends this transformed authentication vector to the 3GPP AAA server.

-- NOTE 5: The 3GPP AAA server does not notice the transformation and treats this authentication vector like any other authentication vector. - NOTE 6: The HSS and/or 3GPP AAA server need to ensure that the non-3GPP access requesting the authentication data is entitled to use the access network identity used to calculate CK' and IK'.
+- NOTE 5: The 3GPP AAA server does not notice the transformation and treats this authentication vector like any other authentication vector. - The HSS and/or 3GPP AAA server need to ensure, based on local policy, that the non-3GPP access requesting the authentication data, which is identified by the information transmitted by the authenticator in step 4, is authorized to use the access network identity used to calculate CK' and IK'.
+The 3GPP AAA server shall have assurance of the origin of this information.
 The exact details of how to achieve this are not covered in this specification.